Linguistic typology: Method

 Linguistic universals are patterns that can be seen cross-linguistically.
-Universals can either be absolute, meaning that every documented language exhibits this characteristic, or statistical, meaning that this characteristic is seen in most languages or is probable in most languages.
-Universals, both absolute and statistical can be unrestricted, meaning that they apply to most or all languages without any additional conditions.
-Conversely, both absolute and statistical universals can be restricted or implicational, meaning that a characteristic will be true on the condition of something else (if Y characteristic is true, then X characteristic is true).
-An example of an implicational hierarchy is that dual pronouns are only found in languages with plural pronouns while singular pronouns (or unspecified in terms of number) are found in all languages.
+Universals can either be absolute, meaning that every documented language exhibits the characteristic, or statistical, meaning that the characteristic is either seen in most languages or probable in most languages.
+Universals, both absolute and statistical, can be unrestricted, meaning that they apply to most or all languages without any additional conditions.
+Conversely, both absolute and statistical universals can be restricted or implicational, meaning that a characteristic is true on the condition of something else (if Y characteristic is true, then X characteristic is true).
+An example of an implicational hierarchy is that dual pronouns are found only in languages with plural pronouns, and singular pronouns (or those unspecified in terms of number) are found in all languages.
 The implicational hierarchy is thus singular < plural < dual (etc.).

 Qualitative typology develops cross-linguistically viable notions or types that provide a framework for the description and comparison of languages.